janhavi0210/CMPUT404-assignment-websockets/README.md

 ========================

 Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Contributions by Janhavi Deshmukh are licensed under the Apache 2 license.

 freetests.py is LICENSE'D under a BSD-like license: